omarreis/NassauSt/BrentPriceInGoogleSheets.md

 ## Google sheet trigger
-In this sample we use a time activated Trigger to download data from website **oilpriceapi.com**
+In this sample we use a time activated Trigger to download data from website **oilpriceapi.com** This code was put together from various sources, Reddit posts and oilpriceapi.com samples.

 ## Sign up and get APIKey